Load the package

 What’s behind the scenes?

 The volker-package is based on standard methods for data handling and visualisation.
-You can produce all outputs with a handful of functions.
+You could produce all outputs on your own.
 The package just makes your code dry - don’t repeat yourself - and wraps often used snippets into a simple interface.

 tables and markdown snippets gain new classes (vlkr_df